Bulgaria - Ancient Times, Monasteries & Nature

 Day 1.
 Arrival at Sofia Airport.
 Transfer to the hotel.
 Time at leisure (time permitting) and overnight.

-In the morning we transfer to Aladzha Monastery.
-This is the most famous among the numerous rock monasteries that existed on the Bulgarian Black Sea coast in the 13-14C.
+It will be a day with an intensive itinerary.
+A 2-hour drive along the Black sea coast to Varna.
+Guided walking tour of the city center with entry to the Museum of Archeology.
+The oldest man-made gold was found in Varna and is usually exhibited in the Museum of archeology, which you will visit.
 The next stop is The Madara Rider - a unique relief of a horseman, carved on the rocks of the Shumen Plateau, which is recently under the auspices of UNESCO.
-The scientists suggest that the relief portrays khan Tervel as a victor.
-Later on we continue towards the old capital of the Second Bulgarian Kingdom – Veliko Tyrnovo.
-Just before the city we will stop for sightseeing in Arbanassi.
-It is famous for its massive houses that resemble minor fortresses on the outside, with high, solid walls and heavy gates and secret hiding-places, but which are spacious and comfortable, richly decorated and furnished on the inside.
+Later on we continue towards the old capital of the Second Bulgarian Kingdom – Veliko Tаrnovo.
+Just before the city we will stop for sightseeing in Arbanassi – a village turned into architectural museum.
+It is famous for its massive houses that resemble minor fortresses on the outside and boutique mansions from the inside.
+There are breath-taking panoramas from Arbanassi.
+Overnight in Veliko Tarnovo.

 Day 8.
+Breakfast.
 Transfer to the airport for departure.